Cetaceans of Taiwan

 Spinner Dolphin

-Often called the “ballet dancers of the sea”, spinner dolphins leap and spin above the surface, frequently riding boat waves.
-They are among the most commonly sighted species on the east coast.
+Often called the “ballet dancers of the sea”, spinner dolphins leap and spin above the surface, frequently riding boat waves; they are among the most commonly sighted species on the east coast, playful, energetic, and often appearing in large groups.

 Risso’s Dolphin

-Known for their scar‑covered bodies, these dolphins bear white scratches that function like social “badges.”
-They tend to be calmer and prefer deeper waters.
+Known for their scar‑covered bodies, these dolphins bear white scratches that function like social “badges,” with blunt rounded heads.
+They tend to be calmer and prefer deeper waters, and stranded individuals are periodically documented along Taiwan's coast.

 Sperm Whale